Frequently Asked Questions!

 Will running my fountain during winter save it from the affects of freezing?

 While the water as a majority may not freeze, the water within the pores of the fountain are what cause damage.
 The water penetrates the pores and when frozen expands, causing fractures along the way.
-Then, when it thaws out, the particles that have been expanded will fall or crumble, aka scaling.
+Then, when it thaws out, the particles that have been expanded will fall or crumble, aka scaling or spalling.
 Early signs of damage will show on the outside of the bowl resembling the white of hard water stains.

 Scaling is preventable and not covered under limited product warranties.
 For more tips on winterizing your fountain, click here!